Outstanding payload and towing capacity from this surprisingly refined pickup

 The large, wide windscreen offers a panoramic view compared to many smaller pickups.
 That square body, without protruding arches or curves falling away from your vision, and the relatively slim A-pillars help with placement on- or off-road, and a wide range of seat adjustments plus reach and rake adjustment for the wheel ensure the driving position can be comfortable for a wide variety of human shapes.

-At motorway speeds, the Musso is remarkably quiet, helped by the Continental road-biased tyres.
-It’s possible to hold a conversation with rear passengers without shouting, and there’s no need to crank the radio up to eleven (this is not entirely a positive mark; for all the attractive grille designs, carbon nanotube speakers and 9.2-inch touchscreen of the Saracen, the audio side of things is relatively basic).
+At motorway speeds, the Musso is remarkably quiet, helped by road-biased tyres.
+It’s possible to hold a conversation with rear passengers without shouting, and there’s no need to crank the radio up to eleven (this is not entirely a positive mark; for all the attractive grille designs, 'carbon nanotube' speakers and 9.2-inch touchscreen, the audio side of things is relatively basic).

 Overall, the SsangYong is a genuinely pleasant place for all occupants on long journeys, and extremely relaxing for the driver – albeit, without the latest attention-and-effort saving tech.